Linguistic insecurity: Gender

 In the Owens and Baker study mentioned above, the authors used the CILI and ILI test to conclude that women are more linguistically insecure than men.
-Out of a sampling data of 80 participants, 42 of which were female, women scored higher on the ILI and the CILI, which indicates high manifest linguistic insecurity.
+Out of a sampling data of 80 participants, 42 of whom were female, women scored higher on the ILI and the CILI, which indicates high manifest linguistic insecurity.
 On the CILI, the mean score was 3.23 for females and 2.10 for males.
 On the ILI, the means scores were 2.23 for females and 1.40 for males.
-Though the t-tests for the differences were only significant at .07 and .06 levels, the authors feel that this was due to a small sample size and that the uniformity of the results was enough to confirm their hypothesis.
-Additionally, these findings are consistent with Labov's original New York study and lead to the conclusion by Owens and Baker that women display more linguistic insecurity than men.
+Though the t-tests for the differences were significant only at the 0.07 and the 0.06 levels, the authors felt that was caused by the small sample size and that the uniformity of the results was enough to confirm their hypothesis.
+Additionally, those findings are consistent with Labov's original New York study and led Owens and Baker to the conclusion that women display more linguistic insecurity than men.